apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/task.md

 }
 ```

-query the number of vertex which label is man ，it must less than 10。
+At this point, the number of vertices whose label is man must be less than 10.